ual-cci/MSc-Coding-2/Week-3.md

 - Working in groups or on your own, try to get your two types of boids to pay attention to each other.
 - Keep them as two separate flocks, but make it so that each group stays away from each other!

- # Homework :

- Spend time attempting to complete the exercises to create two interacting A-life systems.